ShivkalaDrakh/Hive-Organizer-for-Whiteout-Survival-State-of-Survival/README.md

 And also in the isometric view you can choose different Zoom settings
 ![Isometric View of the Hive in Zoom Mode, including Assignments](Screenshot%20Isometric_zoom.png)

+### Trap and City Coordinates (V0.2)
+By entering the Trap Coordinates as given by the game, all grid coordinates are updated to those coordinates and all assignened member cities show the coordinates next to their name.

 ## Getting started
 You can either download